-You can view the subscription details, including renewal information, in the Tekla Online Admin Tool.
+You can view the subscription details in the Tekla Online Admin Tool.

 Each subscription progressively enables more product features.

 - Tekla Structures Diamond is for detailing and production information. - Tekla Structures Graphite is for modeling and design documentation. - Tekla Structures Carbon is for viewing and collaboration.